-Analyzing the different environmental vulnerabilities that a community might expect to encounter under the different climate futures and management options advances future resilient community planning goals.
-The environmental vulnerability method takes information about what a community currently allows and/or restricts for development – which may or may not be detrimental to natural features – to guide suggested BMPs.
+Analyzing the different environmental vulnerabilities that a community might encounter under the different climate futures and management options advances future resilient community planning goals.
+The environmental vulnerability assessment evaluates a community’s current development permissions and/or restrictions (which may or may not be detrimental to natural features) to guide suggested BMPs.
 These vulnerabilities can be further explored by assessing the different environmental impacts that could occur under each climate future and under each management option.
-By exploring where the environment is most vulnerable, a community can be more informed in developing future planning documents.
+By exploring where the environment is most vulnerable, or where environmental features like wetlands can best be used to absorb and mitigate potential flooding impacts, a community can create more informed and resilience-based long-term planning documents.

 Community Vulnerability Assessment

-A community vulnerability assessment is a context-sensitive analysis that can provide a community with valuable information about areas or populations that are most vulnerable to climate change impacts.
-Vulnerability includes the exposure of the natural and built landscape to different hazards as well as how sensitive a community or segments of a community are to identified hazards.
+A community vulnerability assessment is a context-sensitive analysis that can provide a community with valuable information about areas or populations that are most vulnerable to coastal hazards, climate change, and related impacts.
+Vulnerability includes the exposure of the natural and built landscape to different hazards, as well as an accounting of how sensitive a community or segments of a community are to the hazards identified.
 This assessment can help a community plan for these potential hazards and prioritize climate variability adaptation strategies.

-The purpose of a fiscal impact analysis (FIA) is to quantify the fiscal impacts of different development options under the different climate futures.
-For this scenario analysis, an FIA can examine the benefits and costs associated with each of the nine scenarios so that communities can make informed choices on how they would like to grow in the future.
-The FIA not only looks to issues of potentially lost revenue from property taxes but also examines direct hazard impacts such as structural damages.
-The FIA allows communities to compare the costs associated with each climate future and management option with pre-storm positive fiscal considerations, such as increased property taxes of houses closer to the Great Lakes.
-This analysis gives communities the ability to determine if the benefits of certain development options outweigh the costs associated with the different climate futures.
+The purpose of a fiscal impact analysis (FIA) is to quantify the fiscal impacts of different development options under each climate future.
+For this scenario analysis, an FIA can examine the costs and benefits associated with each of the nine scenarios, allowing communities to make informed choices on how to guide their future growth.
+The FIA not only looks at issues of potentially lost revenue from property taxes, but also examines direct hazard impacts, such as potential structural damage.
+The FIA allows communities to compare the costs associated with each climate future and management option with pre-storm positive fiscal considerations, such as increased property taxes of waterfront houses.
+This analysis gives communities the ability to determine whether the benefits of certain development options outweigh the potential costs associated with the different climate futures.

-Visualizing the impact of climate change can be one of the most beneficial ways to help citizens and public officials understand what a community can expect under different climate futures and growth management options and promote dialogue about a community’s future.
-Visualization, through aerial imagery, photographs, and data mapping, allows a community to see how each climate future coupled with each management option may impact a community.
-The power of this method comes in its ability to connect public officials and community members with data so that they can make informed decisions about the future development of their community.
+Visualizing the impact of climate change can be one of the most effective ways of communicating risks to citizens and public officials.
+Maps, graphics, aerial imagery, photographs, and other visualization tools let community members physically see how each climate future, when coupled with each management option, can affect a community.
+The power of this method comes in its ability to connect public officials and community members with data in a clear and concise way, empowering them to make informed, collaborative decisions about their community’s future.